DanielHauge/DBEX2/README.md

 >- If you do not have access to a linux.
 Follow this [guide](https://github.com/datsoftlyngby/soft2018spring-databases-teaching-material) to get familiar with vagrant.
 A vagrantfile is provided at [link], it is in the repository aswell.

 ### Setup
 To setup this exercise. simply be in the shell linux terminal, and put in this command.
+Note: It will install latest version of: Docker, Docker compose, wget and git.
 **__RECOMMENDED__**
 ```
 wget -O - https://raw.githubusercontent.com/Games-of-Threads/DBEX2-DFH/master/SetupDBEX2.sh | bash